DomGSCripps/DomGSCripps/README.md

 # Dominic Cripps

 Welcome to my portfolio!
-I am a Computer Science graduate and independent game developer with a passion for creating engaging, innovative projects.
+I am a game developer with a passion for creating engaging, innovative projects.
 Below, you’ll find details about my qualifications and notable projects.

 ---

 <details>
 <summary><h2>About Me</h2></summary>
-I am a recent graduate in Computer Science from the University of Nottingham with experience in game development, software engineering, and explainable AI.
-I enjoy creating projects that blend technical problem-solving with creativity, including games, software tools, and research-driven applications.
+I’m a Unity Developer working in mobile game development, currently responsible for the technical development of Unity mobile titles within a multi-team studio environment.
+I focus on gameplay systems, UI, project architecture, monetization, analytics, and deployment.

+I’m a first-class Computer Science graduate with a strong foundation in C++ and C#, and my work has been recognised through international game development competitions, including winning the Crazy Web Game Jam 2024.
+I enjoy building complete games and solving challenging technical problems in collaborative environments.
 </details>

 ---